radiofrance/dib/docs/quickstart.md

 /// admonition | Tip
     type: tip

-The directory structure does not matter to DIB.
+The directory structure does not matter to dib.
 It builds the graph of dependencies based on the FROM statements.
 You can have either flat directory structure like shown above, or embed child images context directories in the parent context.
 ///